Assembling Picade Max (4/4)

 Now that the joysticks are attached, flip the console assembly over and place it in its final position on the front of the Picade.
 We're not fastening it down yet though, you might find it useful to be able to flip it upside down whilst wiring up the buttons.

-Next, place your cardboard console artwork on top of the console assembly, art side up and with the holes matching up .
-The artwork wasn't ready when we assembled our Picade, so you'll have to imagine this part :)
+Next, place your cardboard console artwork on top of the console assembly, art side up and with the holes matching up.

 Take your acrylic panel and identify the underside (the underside of the two player one looks like this):